This article explains how you can utilize your MAU quota more efficiently by enabling User Identification.

 Monthly active user (MAU) is the total number of unique user IDs that load any page in your platform on which UserGuiding is installed in any given month.

 The default method generates a unique ID for each unique visitor.
 These unique IDs are stored at your local storage.

 The user Identification method obtains user IDs that you send and stores them in the cloud.

 Can a user be counted twice?

-In the default method, if the same user enters a page on which UserGuiding is installed, with the same ID (resuming same browser session), it is not included in the MAU calculation again.
+In the default method, if the same user enters a page on which UserGuiding is installed with the same ID (resuming the same browser session), it is not included in the MAU calculation again.